 Often it’s how the patient is treated by healthcare providers or staff, like when they insist on calling their patients by their legal name instead of the name they like to be called.
 It’s interesting how transphobia works because these providers may as well adjust what they call a cisgender patient who goes by a particular nickname that is not their legal name.
 But because the patient is transgender, they would not make that adjustment for them.

 LGBTQ+ populations had also experienced their boundaries being crossed by being touched by a provider without their consent when they had expressed that they experienced sexual trauma, and have to be asked permission before being touched.
-Other times, it’s outright refusal to treat LGBTQ+ patients or denying them the proper tests, medicine, or treatment.
+Other times, it’s outright refusal to treat LGBTQIA+ patients or denying them the proper tests, medicine, or treatment.

 At the hands of their healthcare providers, queer people of color patients often experience a lack of cultural competence, unwillingness to prescribe medication, and a general lack of mindful listening.
 This all feeds into racism, xenophobia, anti-Blackness plus the heterosexism and transphobia providers carry into the room with them.